Manual Handling Procedure

 Why Choose to Buy this Manual Handling Procedure

-• This 9-page manual handling procedure can provide you with practical guidance to identify hazardous manual tasks, assess the risks of manual handling and determine appropriate health and safety control measures and avoid workplace injuries.
+• This 9-page manual handling procedure can provide you with practical guidance with risk management to identify hazardous manual tasks, assess the risks and determine appropriate health and safety control measures and avoid workplace injuries.

 • This safe work procedure’s focus is on activities requiring the use of force exerted by a person to lift, lower, push, pull, carry or otherwise move, hold or restrain any animate or inanimate object.